antpv/antpv/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at SPV Tehcnologies
-- 🦄 Main stack: Vue, Vuex, Nuxt, Webpack, HTML, CSS/SASS/LESS
+- 🦄 Strong experiance with Vanilla JavaScript, TypeScript, Vue, Vuex, Nuxt, Webpack, HTML, CSS and preprocessors
+- ✨ I can understand and work with code on React/Redux, Node, Express